rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 The SM would issue an instruction per clock cycle, not one cycle would be wasted and only one warp would suffice.
 That means you can get good hardware usage even at low occupancy.
 More so than occupancy, this should be your metric: **Tune occupancy to maximize your hardware's usage**.
 The best occupancy is the one that leads to the biggest global memory throughput / best achieved Flops.
 So, open up `ncu`, refer to the SOL section, and experiment !

 ### Profiler diagnosis
-Let's look at  [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep) that shows an horrendous occupancy (we will understand why and how to fix it later).
+Let's look at  [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep) that shows an horrendous occupancy (we will understand why and how to fix it later).
 The issue is striking in the SOL section:
 ![alt text](image-19.png)

-**Figure 13** SOL section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 13** SOL section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).

 Even though the there are a lot of threads, the hardware is barely used, and it is even hinted that there is an issue with latency.
 The warp state statistics says that we are mostly waiting on long scoreboard dependency.
 The occupancy section is clear:
 ![alt text](image-21.png)

-**Figure 14:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 14:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).

 The achieved occupancy is only of 12% !
 This is extremely low, and `ncu` predicts that we could get a 66% speedup by improving it.
 We will see that this prediction is accurate in the "[Template away heavy branches](#template-away-heavy-branches)" section.
 It also indicates that the limiting factor is the register usage.
 Indeed, let's look at the occupancy graphs:

 ![alt text](image-22.png)
-**Figure 15:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 15:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).

 They provide a very accurate prediction of how would the occupancy of your kernel vary if you managed to change: -the register count per threads -the block size -the shared memory usage.
 The current state of the kernel is represented as dots on the line graphs.
 Note that these graphs are not the result of the kernel being instrumented, but solely from an occupancy calculation that can be done at compile time.
 We can see that we can barely improve the occupancy by changing the block size / shared memory usage, but if we are able to move the register usage to the left, we can expect significant progress.
 Now, let's see how to do this.

 ### How to reduce per-thread register usage
 #### Re-order operations ?
 In my limited experience, I have found no success in re-ordering operations within a kernel to optimize occupancy.
 In all the case that I saw, I was unable to be smarter than `nvcc` in my reordering.
 When you “manually” reorder source-level operations, most of the time `nvcc` will just re-schedule them back to an equivalent order it thinks is best.
 That’s why you usually don’t see improvements.
-My guess is that the compiler builds some sort of [direct acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) from the instruction dependancy, and solves a balance between ILP and register usage.
+My guess is that the compiler builds some sort of [direct acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) from the instruction dependency, and solves a balance between ILP and register usage.
 But I might be very wrong !
 Instead, to get real gains the only options is to really change the operations you are doing.

-#### [Kokkos specific] Don't use `Kokkos::MDRangePolicy`
+#### [Kokkos specific] Do not use `Kokkos::MDRangePolicy`
-I really love `Kokkos`, so I hate to write this but, as of now (september 2025), `Kokkos::MDRangePolicy` has a few issues that obliges me to advise you not to use it, namely:
+I really love `Kokkos`, so I hate to write this but, as of now (September 2025), `Kokkos::MDRangePolicy` has a few issues that obliges me to advise you not to use it, namely:

 - excessive register usage, probably due to the internal tiling algorithm,
 - very questionable default block size choice.

 If these get eventually solved, or if an alternative is proposed, I will happily change this part of my blog.
-Let's look at [sample-6.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6.cpp) that applies a blurring kernel to a 2D view:
+Let's look at [sample-6.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-6.cpp) that applies a blurring kernel to a 2D view:

 ```c++
 // ...